Vesak: In Southeast Asia

+In Thailand

+In Thailand, where Vesak Day is known as Visakha Buja Day (Visakha Puja Day), Buddhists usually make merits by going to temples, vowing to keep the Buddhists precepts, offering food to monks, listening to talks about dhamma and meditating (bhavana) in the temples.

 In Laos

 The Vixakha Bouxa festival is the Lao version of the Thai Visakha Puja, which it closely resembles.
 It commemorates the birth, enlightenment, and death of the Buddha, which are all said to have happened on the same date.
 It is held around the month of May or Vesak, based on the lunar calendar.
 Celebrations include dances, poems, parades, processions, deep meditation, theatrical performances, and puppet shows.

 Boun Bang Fay

 One part of the Vixakha Bouxa festival is called Boun Bang Fay, or Rocket Festival.
 As this occurs during the hottest and driest season of the year, large homemade rockets are launched into the sky in an attempt to convince the celestial beings to send down rain.
 Traditionally, Buddhist monks made the rockets out of hollow bamboo tubes filled with gunpowder (among other things).
 Nowadays, lay people make the bang fai more like fireworks and hold competitions for the highest, fastest and most colorful rockets.
 The event takes place on both sides of the Mekhong River border between Thailand and the Lao People's Democratic Republic, and sometimes teams from the neighbouring countries will compete against each other.
 Tourists travel long distances to witness this now popular event.